Pelicans' Cousins: He and Davis can 'wreak havoc' together - News 12 Now

 Still, Cousins said he was not averse to trying harder to reign in his emotions — a little.

-“Being in the position I’m in right now, I’m going to have to turn it down a little bit, to find that balance,” Cousins said.
+“Being in the position I’m in right now, I’m going to have to turn it down a little bit,” Cousins said.
 “I have to remain myself.
 That’s the way I play.
 That’s what makes me the player that I am, but I do have to find that fine line.”

-The Pelicans’ can’t afford any suspensions.
-The deal, which also brought New Orleans Omri Casspi in exchange Tryeke Evans, Buddy Hield, Langston Galloway and first- and second-round this summer, need to pay immediate dividends.
-The Pelicans are 2½ games out of the final Western Conference playoff spot with 25 games left.
+Davis said he’ll be ready to step between Cousins and officials or others to try to keep Cousins calm when tensions rise.

+“I’m not afraid of him — at all,” Davis said.
+“When you want to win, you’ve got to be comfortable telling whoever what they need to hear.”

 “I’m extremely, extremely excited about the possibilities,” Pelicans coach Alvin Gentry said.
 “It does take time.
 We’re going to try to make it work quickly.
 That may not be the case but we don’t have a whole lot of margin of error right now.”